SkillsUnion/tamkeen-software/docs/1-frontend/react/styling-react.md

 export default App;
 ```

 In the component above we can see that we apply classes to JSX tags using the property className.
 It is possible to apply more than one className to a JSX tag just like in HTML.
-Generally when creating React applications developers would create common stylesheets for style that is consistent across components, and individual stylesheets for unique components that do not share style with other parts of the application.&#x20;
+Generally when creating React applications developers would create common stylesheets for style that is consistent across components, and individual stylesheets for unique components that do not share style with other parts of the application.